cosimameyer/overviewR/README.md

   1             2010-01-06
 ```

-This dataset contains information on the 16 testpersons (`testperson`)
+This data set contains information on the 16 test persons (`testperson`)
 over 2010 (stored in the `day` variable that ranges from 2010-01-01 to
 2010-12-31).